patryk-playground/k8s-playground/tasks/readme.md

     docker login --username=user4demo --password=SecretPassword
     k create deployment app-t24v1 --image=user4demo/training:app-v1 -n web-servers --dry-run=client -o yaml >task24.yaml create secret generic  regcred --from-file=.dockerconfigjson=$HOME/.docker/config.json  --type=kubernetes.io/dockerconfigjson -n web-servers >>task24.yaml

+## Task 25 - scheduling

+Environment: your private cluster, namespace: scheduling Create a new deployment app-t25v1, use image kamilbaran/training:app-v1.
+Use node selector to make sure pods will be running only on the computing nodes (based on labels created on task 10).

+## Task 26 - scheduling

+Environment: your private cluster, namespace: scheduling Create a new deployment app-t26v1, use image kamilbaran/training:app-v1.
+Use node affinity to make sure pods will be running only on the computing nodes (based on labels created on task 10).

+## Task 27 - scheduling

+Environment: your private cluster, namespace: scheduling Create a new deployment app-t27v1, use image kamilbaran/training:app-v1.
+Use pod anti-affinity to make sure that the scheduler will start just one pod on every worker node.
+Verify that it works by scaling the deployment to 5 replicas.

+## Task 28 - scheduling

+Environment: your private cluster, namespace: scheduling Create a new deployment app-t28v1, use image kamilbaran/training:app-v1.
+Use pod anti-affinity to make sure that the scheduler prefers nodes without pods of the same app.
+If the number of pods is higher than the number of nodes, the scheduler should start multiple pods on the same node.

+## Task 29 - scheduling

+Environment: your private cluster, namespace: counter Update the mongo stateful set created in task 19.
+Choose one of scheduling options to make sure that all pods will be running on different nodes.

+## Task 30 - resoueces

+Environment: your private cluster, namespace: resources Create new namespace resources.
+Create a resource quota in this namespace to limit resource usage to 1 CPU, 1 GB of RAM and 10 pods.
+Hints: hint 1

+## Task 31 - resoueces

+Environment: your private cluster, namespace: resources Create new deployment app-t31v1, use image kamilbaran/training:app-v1.
+Set a request and limit of 200m of CPU and 100MB of RAM.
+Scale deployment to max possible number of pods that might be successfully started in this namespace.
+Hints: hint 1

+## Task 32 - resoueces

+Environment: your private cluster, namespace: counter Update the counter-v2 deployment created in task 21.
+Set limit and request values of CPU to 10% of a single CPU.
+Set limit and request values of RAM just above the lowest possible value that is needed to start the container.